 Silybum marianum or milk thistle (MT) is the most well-researched plant in the treatment of liver disease.
 Silymarin acts as an antioxidant by reducing free radical production and lipid peroxidation, has antifibrotic activity and may act as a toxin blockade agent by inhibiting binding of toxins to the hepatocyte cell membrane receptors.
 Silymarin reduces liver injury caused by iron overload.
 (Reference)

-Milk Thistle may be a great complementary supplement to your current therapy for Hemochromatosis, and doesn’t seem to be something to avoid for fear of side effects.
+Milk Thistle may be an excellent complementary supplement to your current therapy for hemochromatosis and doesn’t seem to be something to avoid for fear of side effects.

-Studies have shown effectiveness at 140 mg a day, and other research has shown effectiveness with 140 mg three times a day while maintaining a strong safety profile.
-Some research has shown Milk Thistle to be safe to use up to 600 mg daily.
+Studies looking at milk thistle in a wide range of conditions have shown effectiveness at 140 mg a day, and other research has demonstrated effectiveness with 140 mg three times a day while maintaining a strong safety profile.
+Some research has shown milk thistle to be safe to use up to 600 mg daily.

-There’s not enough research on Hemochromatosis and Milk Thistle to know exactly how to dose this herb, but it gives a range to explore based on the research that is available.
+There’s not enough research on hemochromatosis and milk thistle to know precisely how to dose this herb, but it gives a range to explore based on the available research.

 Most experts feel a range of 140 mg to 400 mg daily is ideal.